Abolish Contracting Profession

 What happened, in practice, was that, as most agencies don’t have payroll systems, most of the contractors inside IR35 went into umbrella companies.

-Indeed there was an umbrella company feeding frenzy around March of 2017 for public sector contractors like locums, agency nurse and IT Contractors.
+Indeed there was an umbrella company feeding frenzy around March of 2017 for public sector contractors like locums, agency nurses and IT Contractors.

 Some Government departments, e.g. the NHS and HMRC decide that they would no longer take limited company contractors – just to be on the safe side.